 Canine hip dysplasia can also show up in Blue Heelers but normally does not become symptomatic until an individual’s later years in life.
 Symptoms include hobbling, avoidance of physical activity, and stiffness—especially after a long night’s rest.

 A relatively common condition that appears in Blue Heelers is called progressive retinal atrophy, an eye condition involving retinal deterioration leading to impaired vision.
 Pay attention to how your Blue Heeler sees at night and enlarged pupils.
 Thankfully, the condition is painless.
 However, it can lead to complete blindness.

 In addition to blindness, Blue Heelers are susceptible to deafness.
 Indications of deafness include a lack of responsiveness to sound, jumpiness, and unusual fits of barking.

 Diet and Nutrition

-Food is an important aspect for Blue Heelers due to their highly active nature.
-They need plenty of nutrients to replenish their tired muscles as well as vitamins to supplement their intelligent mind.
+Due to their highly active nature, Blue Heelers need plenty of nutrients to replenish their tired muscles as well as vitamins to supplement their intelligent mind.
 That calls for a complete and balanced diet.

 The type of food you feed your Heeler should vary depending on his or her life stage since puppies have different needs than adult dogs.